-The CTA applied the three part legal test95 and found that Mr. Korchinski was a person with a disability.
-Of note is the fact that the respondent in this matter questioned whether the complainant had a disability at all.96 In making a finding of disability, the CTA emphasized that it uses "a low threshold when assessing impairment, especially when there is evidence from a doctor with a diagnosis of one or more condition(s).97 This seems to reconcile with a human-rights analysis that is applied in human rights forums.
+The CTA applied the three part legal test96 and found that Mr. Korchinski was a person with a disability.
+Of note is the fact that the respondent in this matter questioned whether the complainant had a disability at all.97 In making a finding of disability, the CTA emphasized that it uses "a low threshold when assessing impairment, especially when there is evidence from a doctor with a diagnosis of one or more condition(s).98 This seems to reconcile with a human-rights analysis that is applied in human rights forums.

-In determining whether Mr. Korchinski experienced an undue obstacle, the CTA noted that "...human rights law ... indicates that persons with disabilities are entitled to an accommodation that meets their disability-related needs"98, without citing any case law or identifying where this principle is pulled from.
+In determining whether Mr. Korchinski experienced an undue obstacle, the CTA noted that "...human rights law ... indicates that persons with disabilities are entitled to an accommodation that meets their disability-related needs"99, without citing any case law or identifying where this principle is pulled from.
 This is important because based on this principle, the CTA made a finding that Mr. Korchinski had not established how the use of the mobility device was connected to his disability.
-The CTA found that the complainant needed luggage assistance and not a wheelchair and as such, he did not experience an obstacle that was undue.99
+The CTA found that the complainant needed luggage assistance and not a wheelchair and as such, he did not experience an obstacle that was undue.100

-Mr. Korchinski claimed that the imposition of a travel ban (in accordance with a tariff), was discriminatory as it was related to his disability.100 WestJet submitted that the ban was set in place because of several factors one of which was the misuse of a mobility device by Mr. Korchinski.101 In making a finding that the ban was not discriminatory, the CTA did not apply a human rights analysis.
+Mr. Korchinski claimed that the imposition of a travel ban (in accordance with a tariff), was discriminatory as it was related to his disability.
+WestJet submitted that the ban was set in place because of several factors one of which was the misuse of a mobility device by Mr. Korchinski.
+In making a finding that the ban was not discriminatory, the CTA did not apply a human rights analysis.
 Rather, the CTA focused on the factual scenario and the proper application of the Tariff and did not consider whether the application of the tariff was appropriate from a human rights perspective.

-In Saghbini v Air Canada,102 Mr. Saghbini requested wheelchair assistance from Air Canada on a flight from Ottawa to Lyon via Montreal.
+In Saghbini v Air Canada,103 Mr. Saghbini requested wheelchair assistance from Air Canada on a flight from Ottawa to Lyon via Montreal.
 The fact that Mr. Saghbini had made this request was indicated on his boarding pass.
 The problem arose when Mr. Saghbini's flight in Ottawa was delayed, causing him to miss his connection in Montreal.
 Because he missed his connecting flight, Air Canada placed Mr. Saghbini on the next available flight.
-His boarding pass, however, did not indicate that he required wheelchair assistance.
-According to Mr. Saghbini, this omission meant that Air Canada personnel did not know they had to accommodate him and it caused him to encounter multiple undue obstacles.103 In addition to needing wheelchair assistance, Mr. Saghbini also
+His boarding pass, however, did not indicate that he required wheelchair

-95 Decision No. 17-AT-C-A-2018 at paras 11 to 14.
+96 Decision No. 17-AT-C-A-2018 at paras 11 to 14.

-96 Ibid at paras 23-24.
+97 Ibid at paras 23-24.

-102 Decision No. 30-AT-C-A-2018.
+103 Decision No. 30-AT-C-A-2018.